FrightenedFoxCN/mkdocs-mathenv-plugin/docs/index.md

 We use embedded svg diagram on the html file.
 Generation of the diagram may take a while, since it requires multiple intermediate stage.

+You can also use enable to control whether tikzcd is needed.
+True by default.

 TikZcd can be embedded into other environments:

 ```